anirudhs2005/code-coverage-generator/README.md

 3. node login.js
 4. node runTests.js

+Check the output in the json format in testResult.json file.

 Currently holds a hardcoded test class.
 This is just a POC of how we can store the result